-1005x where "x" is the amount of time a connected port should remain connected to this port if there no is activity for x seconds.
+\1005x where "x" is the amount of time a connected port should remain connected to this port if there no is activity for x seconds.
 The range is 1 to 32767 seconds.
-The controller responds with "Port Timer Set".
+The controller responds with "PORT x TIMER SET" (where x is the port number).
 Note: Programming the timer to zero disables it.